ojplg/sevenex/README.md

    * Change text inputs to selects for times
  * Detect end of workout/add celebration something or other
  * Clear activity pane on workout reload
- * Rewind button does not work quite right - need to correct bug
  * Deactivate/grey-out randomize button after start
  * Stats should be larger/more prominent (possibly repeated)